BLACK FRIDAY SALE

 What are your favorite pieces of OMORPHO Gravity Sportswear to train in?

-My go-tos are the G-Biker Short, the G-Crop and the G-Tank because they have the perfect weight balance for me.
+My go-tos are the G-Tight, the G-Crop and the G-Tank because they have the perfect weight balance for me.
 I wear them before tournaments whether I'm playing practice points or doing a tough, two-hour session on the court.
 I use the G-Tight a lot in the preseason because I can push myself without the pressure of performing right away.

 With the G-Vest, I might dread putting it on at first, but then I love it because it makes me feel powerful and snug.
 I love the way I look in it, and I know that whenever I wear it on the court, it’s going to be so beneficial.
 Whenever I take it off, I feel like I can fly on the court.
 It makes me really feel like I’m getting better.